Nidhibhati51/Data_engineering/README.md

 # Nidhi Bhati .
 Jarvis Consulting

-I am a new graduate from University of Ottawa, where I earned my Masters in Electrical and Computer Engineering.
-I studied computer science as my major.During my university years, I had opportunities to work with professional teams as a research student to build a solid programming foundation and explore my interest in data analysis and engineering.
-Besides, I am also a team player and an  adaptable person, who will mold as the situation demands.
-I joined the Jarvis Consulting Group a few months after graduating and began training for a Data Engineering position.
-Right now, I am looking for a position at a company where I can put the skills I have learned to good use, while hopefully also continuing to learn so that I might better myself further.
+I am a new graduate from University of Ottawa, Here, I earned my Masters in Electrical and Computer Engineering.
+I studied computer science as my major.During my university years, Being a research student, I got the opportunity to work with different professional teams which helps me build a solid programming foundation and explore my interest in data analytics and engineering.
+Besides this, I am also a team player and an adaptable person, who will mold as the situation demands.
+I joined the Jarvis Consulting Group a few months after graduating and began my training for a Data Engineering position.
+Right now, I am looking for a position at a reputated company, where I can put the skills I have learned to good use and help company's business grow better.

 ## Skills